Policy

 a.

-portion of the operations of Employer A on April 1.
-Employer B applied for
+Employer B assumed a portion of the operations of Employer A on April 1.

-coverage and paid the application fee on April 1.
+Employer B applied for coverage and paid the application fee on April 1.

 b.

-operations of Employer A on April 1.
+portion of the operations of Employer A on April 1.

 i.

-B’s coverage is effective April 1.
+Successor Employer B's coverage is effective April 1.

 ii.

-A retains its existing BWC policy number.
+Predecessor Employer A retains its existing BWC policy number.

 iii.
-Partial Transfer Audit assignment
+Partial

-generated to determine what portion of the payroll and claims transfer to
+Transfer Audit assignment is generated to determine what portion of the payroll

-Successor Employer B for premium rate making purposes.
+and claims transfer to Successor Employer B for premium rate making purposes.

 iv.
+Partial

-adjustment completed upon submission of audit findings.
+transfer adjustment is completed upon submission of audit findings.

 v.

-Employer A is responsible for reporting payroll and paying premium for the July
+workers' compensation policy.
+Employer A is responsible for reporting payroll

-1 through March 31 period.
-Successor Employer B is responsible for reporting
+and paying premium for the July 1 through March 31 period.
+Successor Employer B

-and paying the premium for the April 1 through June 30 period for the portion
+is responsible for reporting and paying the premium for the April 1 through June

-of Employer A’s business operation Employer B took over on April 1.
+30 period for the portion of Employer A's business operation Employer B assumed

 vi.
+Correspondence

-Multiple
+Multiple successions.

 a.

-established Ohio workers’ compensation coverage was combined into Employer B
+Employer A having established Ohio workers' compensation coverage was

-having established Ohio workers’ compensation coverage effective June 10, 2008.
+combined into Employer B having established Ohio workers' compensation coverage

-coverage.
-U-3 and U-118 forms returned to BWC indicate 100% of business
+having established coverage.
+U-3 and U-118 forms returned to BWC indicate 100%

 b.